About The Lambster

 Steve is passionate about showing others the tremendous opportunities for fly fishing for the warm water species on the Etowah River and Coosa River.
 He feels like it is the dawning of a new era.
 Both rivers have a huge diversity of fish species that can be caught on the fly as well as conventional tackle.
 Fishing from drift boats, or his newly added skiff barge, he and his guides are able to catch many species of bass including spotted bass, striper, and three varieties of trophy size gar.

-Steve also develops streamers for the Big Y Fly Company of Oregon.
+Steve also develops streamers for the Perfect Fly Company out of Tenn.
 His streamers are very successful in catching fish and anglers have become increasingly aware of this fact.

 Steve sums up his love of fishing in a simple statement, "Fly fishing is a art that provides stress relief by bringing me closer to God and nature !"